Concerns about volunteers

 If you have a concern about a volunteer and require advice or support, you should contact your local Commissioner or the Safeguarding team at Girlguiding HQ.

-For out-of-hours emergencies call 07508 032997 (5pm - 10pm Monday - Friday and 9am - 10pm Saturday/Sunday).
-Please do not text the out of hours number as we are unable to access these messages.
+For out-of-hours emergencies call 07508 032997 (5pm - 10pm Monday - Friday and 9am - 10pm Saturday and Sunday).
+Please don't text the out of hours number as we're unable to access these messages.